Professional Development Series

 How to keep your credentials: Once you have passed the LEED GA exam, you are required to take a total of 15 Continuing Education (CE) hours every two years to keep your credentials.
 As a USGBC Florida Gulf Coast member, you can take all those CE hours for free because the USGBC Florida Chapter offers monthly webinar.
 Join USGBC.

 GRANT WRITING WORKSHOPS

 Learn how to write a grant proposal.
 Explore the process of finding, applying for, and being successful in seeking funding for sustainability or educational initiatives.
-This workshop covers the basics of grant writing, including understanding a Request for Proposal (RFP) or grant solicitation; setting up a PIVOT account, which is a search engine for external funding; finding grants that are relevant to your project from governments, foundations, and even corporations; and gain insightful techniques that will make your proposals stand out.
+This workshop covers the basics of grant writing, including understanding a Request for Proposal (RFP) or grant solicitation; finding grants that are relevant to your project from governments, foundations, and even corporations; and gain insightful techniques that will make your proposals stand out.

 Experienced grant writer John Johnson also reviews the most common grant-writing mistakes, and provides worksheets and resources for writing winning proposals.

 Come and learn ways to In addition to the cash award, grants can also be a great way to develop your research proposal, bolster your CV, expand your professional network, improve your chances in a struggling job market, and collaborate with strangers.